Considerations / Remarks

 npm install -g yo generator-easy-ui5

-- for freestyle development UI5 Tooling is also a the recommended tool
+- for freestyle development UI5 Tooling is also recommended

 npm install --global @ui5/cli